rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 Unfortunately not all self-identified EA’s are perfect at everything.
 One type of imperfection worth taking special note of (at least in the Netherlands) is the socially ill calibrated experienced EA.
 I guess at one point in time they started lacking social experience in ordinary situations which made them avoid these situations and the cycle repeats.
 They seem to take pride in not caring overly about looks/clothing/fashion even to the point where (paradoxically) they care negatively about these things (so looking more fashionable becomes something negative).
 They highly value intellectual aptitude, but often in a self-defined way.
 So if they scored well on an IQ test, everyone else is measured according to IQ, if they have a wide knowledge of EA everyone else is measured based on their knowledge of EA.

 There are a couple of challenges with the socially ill calibrated EA fanatic.
-First and foremost, they scare away talented people from EA (see also section 3.6).
-Unfortunately I’ve seen this happen on countless occasions in the Netherlands (based on self-reports when I talked to these people afterwards).
-Being socially ill calibrated gives rise to a whole variety of problems when attracting potential EA’ers to the community.
+First and foremost, they scare away talented people from EA (see also [section 3.6](#sec-3-6)).
+Unfortunately, I’ve seen this happens on countless occasions in the Netherlands (based on self-reports when I talked to these people afterwards).
+Being socially ill-calibrated gives rise to a whole variety of problems when attracting potential EAs to the community.
 Examples:

 First they might love (weird) ice-breakers but don’t feel the negative kind of awkwardness underneath for some participants (these participants usually being the more socially sensitive people in the group who unfortunately happen to be the people not expressing this feeling easily which leads the socially ill calibrated EA fanatic to conclude the ice-breakers are great).